Nathan-Davis/Checkout/README.md

 **To run tests from the Command Line:**

-You will have to use the full path of MSTest.exe.
-For Visual Studio 2017 it can normally be found here:
+The full path for Visual Studio 2017 can normally be found here:

 C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\MSTest.exe